 A continuous improvement strategy is any policy or process within a workplace that helps keep the focus on improving the way things are done on a regular basis.
 This could be through regular incremental improvements or by focusing on achieving larger process improvements.

-Facilities that focus on continuous improvement become more competitive over time and can maintain their advantages in their industry, but only if the improvement efforts are done correctly.
+Facilities that focus on improving continuously become more competitive over time and can maintain their advantages in their industry, but only if the improvement efforts are done correctly.
 Taking good baseline measurements and taking ongoing measurements will help identify the effectiveness of the efforts being made.

 Making ongoing improvement in performance, commitment, strategy, and process all help build up the company's bottom line.
 This image also illustrates that any improvements in these four categories will also help build up improvement in the overall quality being produced by the facility.